Most flooring installers and tile and stone setters learn on the job working with experienced installers.

 New workers usually do simple tasks, such as moving materials.
 As they gain experience, they take on more complex tasks, such as cutting carpet.
 Some helpers work as tile finishers before becoming tile installers.

-Some flooring installers and tile and marble setters learn their trade through a 2- to 4-year apprenticeship.
+Some flooring installers and tile and stone setters learn their trade through a 2- to 4-year apprenticeship.
 For each year of a typical program, apprentices must complete a predetermined number of hours of technical instruction and paid on-the-job training.
 Technical instruction in the apprenticeship may include mathematics, building code requirements, safety and first-aid practices, and blueprint reading.
-After completing an apprenticeship program, flooring installers and tile and marble setters are considered journey workers and may perform duties on their own.
+After completing an apprenticeship program, flooring installers and tile and stone setters are considered journey workers and may perform duties on their own.

 Several organizations offer certification for floor and tile installers.
-Although certification is not required, it demonstrates that a flooring installer and tile and marble setter has a specific mastery of skills to do a job.
+Although certification is not required, it demonstrates that a flooring installer and tile and stone setter has a specific mastery of skills to do a job.

 The Ceramic Tile Education Foundation (CTEF) offers the Certified Tile Installer (CTI) designation for workers with 2 or more years of experience as a tile installer.
 Applicants must pass a written test and a hands-on performance evaluation.